-- 1. All 4-H Beef rules, General Rules and Livestock Rules apply.
-Read and follow the Health Regulations for your species as listed in this fair book. - 2.
+- 1. General Rules and Livestock Rules apply. - 2.
 It is mandatory for all animals to be at the spring ID day on the stated date and time and properly identified via 4HOnline (https://v2.4honline.com).
 Animals will be weighed, ear-tagged, and screened.
 If necessary, alternate arrangements can be requested in advance. - 3.
 Members may enroll 10 steers (beef and dairy combination) and show two dairy steers.
-Classification guidelines: - Animals may be purebred, crossbred or a combination of both BUT must be 100% dairy blood. - Animals must exhibit dairy breed characteristics of one of the following breeds: Ayrshire, Brown Swiss, Guernsey, Holstein and Jersey. - Animals must exhibit dairy breed characteristics in their head, neck, body, and muscle structure. - Animal must not exhibit any signs of crossbreeding with any beef breed.
-If the animal does have beef breed characteristics it must show as a crossbreed beef steer. - 4.
+Classification guidelines: - Animals must be purebred dairy, exhibiting dairy breed characteristics of one of the following breeds: Ayrshire, Black and White Holstein, Brown Swiss, Guernsey, Jersey, Milking Shorthorn, and Red and White Holstein. - Animals must exhibit dairy breed characteristics in their head, neck, body, and muscle structure. - Animal must not exhibit any signs of crossbreeding with any beef breed.
+If the animal does have beef breed characteristics it must show as a dairy cross beef steer. - 4.
 Steers must be dehorned. - 5.
 Classes will be determined by weight.

 - 6. Showmanship is not required, but it is highly encouraged.
-Beef and Dairy Steer members will show against one another in Finished Calf Showmanship Classes.
-4-H'ers may show in both Finished Calf and Feeder Calf Showmanship contests, provided they have exhibits in both types of projects. - 7.
+Beef, Dairy Beef, and Dairy Cross Beef members will show against one another in Finished Calf Showmanship Classes. - 7.
 Each 4-H member must have divider gate no longer than eight feet to separate their animals from those belonging to others.
 This is especially important if on an open end and/or near an aisle. - 8.
-Dairy Steer Members must indicate their auction intent to the project superintendent at check-in. - 9.
+Dairy Beef Members must indicate their auction intent to the project superintendent at check-in. - 9.
 Submit a 4-H Beef Record Sheet to the Extension Office on/before the last business day of May.